ant-design/ant-design/components/table/demo/colspan-rowspan.md

 ## en-US

-Table column title support `colSpan` that set in column object.
+Table column title supports `colSpan` that set in `column`.

-Table cell support `colSpan` and `rowSpan` that set in render return object.
+Table cell supports `colSpan` and `rowSpan` that set in render return object.
+When each of them is set to `0`, the cell will not be rendered.

 ## zh-CN